 Creatine is a source of energy for teens out in the field for training purposes for sports such as football.
 Creatine is normally found in their muscles, thus boosting their resilience for more workouts.

-How Does Creatine Work?Â
+How Does Creatine Work?

-The most common forms of creatine include creatine monohydrate and creatine ethyl esters (CEE).
-CEE has been found to be less effective than creatine monohydrate.
-There are other forms of creatine available such as Kre-Alkalyn, Creapure®, and micronized creatine monohydrate.
-This is a form that has been made smaller which means it can be absorbed more properly into the body without being broken down first.
+Other forms of creatine are available, such as Kre-Alkalyn, Creapure®, and micronized creatine monohydrate.
+This is a form that has been made smaller, which means it can be absorbed more properly into the body without being broken down first.

 Types of Creatine Supplements

-- Creatine Monohydrate
+Creatine Monohydrate

 Creatine monohydrate is the most popular use of creatine among teenagers and even adults.
 Most findings elaborate this type of creatine is highly recommended.
 Creatine monohydrate can be manufactured differently but produces the same results.

 First, the water molecule to process the creatine is detached, leaving the creatine anhydrous.
 Another way is the supplement being automatically processed to enhance the number of water molecules.
 These results improve the quantity of creatine in every dose consumed.

 Nevertheless, absorbing the creatine becomes easier when the water is easily dissolved.
 In addition, creatine monohydrate boosts the advantages of muscle development among its users.
 It is also cheap and effective.

-- Creatine Ethyl Ester
+Creatine Ethyl Ester

-- Creatine Hydrochloride
+Creatine Hydrochloride

 Creatine hydrochloride creatine is popular due to its easy absorption in water compared to other types of creatine; this widespread speculation suggests that one needs a lesser dose, thus avoiding well-known side effects like cramping.
 However, creatine monohydrate is more effective since it has been largely studied and tested.

-- Buffered Creatine
+Buffered Creatine

 Buffered creatine is an alkaline powder put in the stomach to enhance its solidity.
 It helps lessen the common side effects such as stomach upset and cramping.
 Creatine monohydrate and buffered creatine are less the same.

-- Liquid Creatine
+Liquid Creatine

-Liquid creatine is unique compared to most creatine that are in powdered form.
+Liquid creatine is unique compared to most creatine that is in powdered form.
 It exists in liquid form; therefore, you don’t have to add water to use it like the rest of powdered creatine.
 This saves a lot of time that you would probably use to prepare.

 However, its effectiveness is low compared to the other creatine.
 For better results, powdered creatine is recommended.

-- Creatine Magnesium Chelate
+Creatine Magnesium Chelate

 Creatine magnesium chelate is magnesium attached to the molecule.
 Creatine magnesium chelate has the same effects as creatine monohydrate; thus, it is recommended for boosting physical performance.